 In addition to stables that are still in use, I encountered a huge carved room that appeared to be some kind of church.
 It’s definitely worth the detour if you’re not in a rush.

 Walking around to the other side, I found the official entrance in front of a crowded parking lot.
 As of 2020, entry to the castle costs 15 TL.

-Coming from the largely deserted trails of Love and White Valleys, it was somewhat of a shock to encounter such large crowds here.
-After all, very few actually attempt hiking Cappadocia, while Uchisar Castle is a common stop on group tours.
+Coming from the largely deserted trails of Love and White Valleys, it felt strange to suddenly encounter such large crowds.
+While very few attempt hiking Cappadocia, Uchisar Castle is a common stop on group tours.